MarketSquare/robotframework-browser/README.md

 ## Code style
 Python code style is enforced with flake8 and black.
 These are executed in a precommit hook, but can also be invoked manually with `make lint-python`.

+JS / TS code style is enforced with eslint.
+Lints are run in precommit hooks, but can be run manually with `make lint-node`.

 ## Architecture